 “No.” I got here a day and a half ago, Anne wanted to say, and slept for most of that.
 I don’t know anything or anybody in this city except you.

 “We’re going there,” Chiara promised.
-She went mobile to spread the conversation to a third party.
-She trilled into her phone in a girlish excitement that Anne had not for a long time been either perpetrator or object of.
+She spread the conversation to a third party, trilling into her phone in a girlish excitement that Anne had not for a long time been either perpetrator or object of.

 The bulb was broken or missing on the first floor.
 As they passed into the gloom of the landing a door flew open and a man tried to blocked their path.
 His eyes were black and his head shaved bald, and he wore dark suit trousers that came up high on him, and polished black brogues, topped incongruously with a shabby, greyed-out Harley Davidson teeshirt.
 Forty or so and, Anne felt, too little-boyish to be handsome.
 As Chiara swept imperiously past him, he cheesed out a smile and fell into step beside Anne.
 He was immediately in rapid conversation with her.